 I did notice that the timing was right down to the wire.
 When baking, start at 6 minutes and then go in 30 second increments.
 The perfect time for my stove (sea level, convection) was 6 1/2 minutes.
 At 7 minutes they turned a little too brown.

 I also only rolled them out to 1/8″ and I used a Wilton rolling pin with the guide rings to get an even depth of cookie.
-It makes about 50-55 cookies depending on your cutter.
+It made about 50-55 cookies depending on your cutter.

 Lemon Thins Cookies